-Campus Discipline, University of Wisconsin System Code and Wisconsin State Law students may be referred to Choices about Alcohol or BASICS (Brief Alcohol Screening & Intervention for College Students), to address high risk drinking practices among college students.
+Campus Discipline, University of Wisconsin System Code and Wisconsin State Law

+Violation of alcohol and drugs laws or policies by a student may lead to the imposition of a disciplinary sanction, up to and including suspension or expulsion, under s.
+UWS 17.10, Wis.
+Adm.
+Code.
+Alcohol and drug education programs are utilized as a conduct sanction for alcohol policy violations committed by UW-Madison students.
+For alcohol misuse, students may be referred to Choices about Alcohol or BASICS (Brief Alcohol Screening & Intervention for College Students), to address high risk drinking practices among college students.
 For marijuana use, students may be referred to CASICS (Cannabis Screening & Intervention for College Students) to identify harm reduction strategies or minimize use.
 For drug or alcohol violations, students may also be required to alcohol or drug abuse assessments with a licensed clinician.
-Student organizations or groups violating alcohol and drug policies or laws may also be subject to discipline by UW-Madison Consistent with the Registered Student Organization Code of Conduct consistent with the Registered Student Organization Code of Conduct, Violations of local, state or federal laws may result in civil forfeitures or criminal prosecution.
+Student organizations or groups violating alcohol and drug policies or laws may also be subject to discipline by UW-Madison Consistent with the Registered Student Organization Code of Conduct consistent with the Registered Student Organization Code of Conduct.
+Violations of local, state or federal laws may result in civil forfeitures or criminal prosecution.